rsyncOSX/RsyncOSXdocs/content/post/Built.md

 ## Combine

 Combine, a declarative library by Apple, makes the code easy to write and easy to read.
 In the Combine code for encode and write data to JSON file, the publisher requiere **macOS BigSur** and later.
 Combine is utilized in the following parts of RsyncOSX and likewise for RsyncUI.
-All code where Combine is utilized is shared between the two apps.

 - [read](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/ReadUserConfigurationJSON.swift) user configurations from permanent store
 - [read](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/ReadConfigurationJSON.swift) and [write](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/WriteConfigurationJSON.swift) configurations